 - Lab work.
-Blood may be tested for glucose levels, triglycerides and cholesterol, and specific hormones related to PCOS as well as other conditions that may mimic it.
+We may test your blood for glucose levels, triglycerides and cholesterol, and specific hormones that relate to PCOS as well as other conditions that may mimic it.

 - Ultrasound facilitates observation of the ovaries and the uterus.
-The procedure may be performed through the vagina in order to examine ovarian structure as well as the uterine lining.
+We may perform the procedure through the vagina in order to examine ovarian structure as well as the uterine lining.

 Because PCOS is more than a cyst problem, women should speak with their healthcare provider regarding symptoms.
-This is an endocrine condition, which means that general health and wellness are affected if treatment is not obtained.
+This is an endocrine condition, which means that it can affect your general health and wellness without treatment.

 In addition to infertility, a woman with PCOS is at risk of Type II diabetes, metabolic syndrome, and cardiovascular disease as a result of insulin resistance.
 There is also an increased risk for endometrial hyperplasia, a condition in which the uterine lining thickens.
 Endometrial hyperplasia raises the chance of endometrial cancer.

-In some cases, a woman who does not currently want children may be treated with combined hormonal birth control pills.
+Hormonal birth control pills work as treatment In some cases, for women who do not currently want children.
 This hormone therapy adds estrogen and progestin to the body, which overrides androgens.
 As a result, a woman’s menstrual cycle may become more regular.
 Also, acne and excessive hair growth may cease.
 The regulation of hormone levels and menstruation decreases the risk of endometrial cancer.

 When obesity is related to polycystic ovary syndrome, a woman may improve her health by losing weight.
 Research has indicated that the menstrual cycle can improve with weight loss as little as 10 to 15 pounds.
 Maintaining a healthy weight also decreases the risk of Type II diabetes, high cholesterol, and cardiovascular disease.

-Some women with polycystic ovary syndrome are treated with insulin-sensitizing medication.
+Some women with polycystic ovary syndrome use insulin-sensitizing medication for treatment.
 These drugs facilitate optimal physical response to insulin, and can thus lower androgen levels in the body.
 Ovulation may improve as a result.